vvr-rao/Flask-on-AWS-EKS/README.md

 Had started with the Kubernetes tutorial over here https://kubernetes.io/blog/2019/07/23/get-started-with-kubernetes-using-python/.
 The example talks about deploying a simple Flask app into Docker Desktop.
 I felt AWS EKS is superior.

+This is a simple Hello word app.
+For a more substantial deployment check out my other repositoty here: https://github.com/vvr-rao/NLP-on-AWS-EKS

 ## Step 1 - Installations.
 I did all my development by spinning up a temporary EC2 linux instance.
 I needed to install
 * AWS CLI